 - Assess and inventory the current state of your facility: Set benchmarks based on current performance for efficiency, quality, uptime, maintenance and more — and be sure you understand every aspect of your facility that will undergo preventive maintenance.

 - Locate documentation: For machinery, much preventive maintenance can be done in accordance with manufacturer recommendations and specs.

-- Create documentation of your own: A facilities preventive maintenance checklist is a good start and quick reference, but be sure to comprehensively document your preventive maintenance plan and processes in a place where all employees can easily access and review it.
+- Create documentation of your own: A facility’s preventive maintenance checklist is a good start and quick reference, but be sure to comprehensively document your preventive maintenance plan and processes in a place where all employees can easily access and review it.

 With these initial steps completed, you’re ready to start building a preventive maintenance checklist.
-Feel free to use the checklist guide below as a starting point:
+Feel free to use the checklist guide below as a starting point.

-Preventive Maintenance for Machines
+Preventive maintenance for machines